gudtech/retailops-sdk/verify/README.windows.md

     > _Note: the example application is provided for testing purposes only, and is not a production-ready application.
     > Do not attempt to use it in place of writing your own channel integration, it exists to help set up and test
-    > the verifier tool, and to provide a suggested starting point for .NET developers.
+    > the verify utility, and to provide a suggested starting point for .NET developers.
 It returns hard-coded JSON
-    > responses for testing the verifier tool and does not implement any required integration logic, or authentication._
+    > responses for testing the verify utility and does not implement any required integration logic, or authentication._

  6. From another terminal run the `verify` utility: